davidthoreschultner/personalwebsite/content/interviews/davehodges/index.md

 ---
-title: "Interview with Southern Weekly (in Chinese)"
+title: "The Hidden Game of Bias: How Prejudice Goes Viral Without Saying a Word"
 authors:
 - admin
 date: "2024-09-01T00:00:00Z"
 doi: ""